 - Black Bean Soup (amazing! just ask for no sour cream or cheese on top)

-- Rice and Beans (ask for no cheese on top of the beans)
+- Rice and Black Beans (ask for no cheese on top of the beans)

 I would certainly say Cafe Sabor is one of my favorite places to eat here in town.
-It’s worth checking out- especially if you’re one, like me, who adores Mexican food, but hasn’t had much good Mexican food as a vegan.
+It’s worth checking out, especially if you’re like me, a foodie-fan of Mexican food but hasn’t had much good Mexican food as a vegan.
 Give it a shot!

 700 Degree Artisan Pizza

-Build your own vegan pizza- original crust (or gluten free), original crushed tomato sauce (they also put garlic parmesan oil on the crust, so make sure they don’t!), and load it up with all the veggie toppings you can!
+Build your own vegan pizza- the original crust (or gluten-free), original crushed tomato sauce (they also put garlic parmesan oil on the crust, so make sure they don’t!), and load it up with all the veggie toppings you can!
 They even have vegan cheese they can throw on top.

 Seriously incredible pizza- my favorite in town.
 They have a great selection of locally brewed beers too if you’re like me- a believer in “pizza always pairs with a brew”.